Presto Automation Inc. (PRST) Shares Up Despite Recent Market Volatility

 Conclusion

-In conclusion, Presto Automation Inc. (PRST) has seen better performance in recent times.
-Analysts have a mixed opinion on the stock, with some rating it as a “buy” and others rating it as a “hold”.
+In conclusion, Presto Automation Inc. (PRST) has had a better performance lately.
+Opinion on the stock among analysts is mixed, with some giving it a “buy” rating and others a “hold”.
 It’s important to note that the stock is currently trading at a significant distance from its 50-day moving average and its 52-week high.